JosefGisis/ES6-TypeScript-design-patterns/README.md

-This repo contains practice examples for all 23 design patterns from "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides.
+This repository contains practice examples for all 23 design patterns from "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides in TypeScript (EcmaScript6).

+Future version may contains example for ES5.

 The examples are contained within directories ordered by the design pattern's purpose:
 1. Creational: the way objects are created.